jreisinger/checkip/README.md

 Checkip is easy to extend.
 If you want to add a new way of checking IP addresses:

-1. Write a function of type `check.Check`.
+1. Write a function of type `check.Func`.
-2. Add the new check to `check.Checks` variable.
+2. Add the new check to `check.Funcs` variable.

-See `checkip_test.go` for an example.

 Typical workflow: